John Diettrich

 John Michael Diettrich (born May 9, 1963) is an American former professional football player who was a kicker in the National Football League (NFL).

 Diettrich was born and raised in Fort Wayne, Indiana and played scholastically at Homestead High School.

 He played college football at Ball State University.
 As a junior he led the nation in field goals, with 25, and as a senior he had a field goal of 62 yards, the longest in the nation.
 Both years he was honored with All-America selections.

 Diettrich signed with the Green Bay Packers as an undrafted free agent in 1987, but left their training camp after struggling to make the adjustment to kicking extra points and field goals without a tee.

 Diettrich joined the Houston Oilers as a replacement player during the 1987 NFLPA strike, He performed well, going 5 for 5 on extra points and 6 for 6 on field goals, but was released when the strike ended.

+In 1997, he was named to the Ball State Hall of Fame.

+In 2003–04, Diettrich made a return to professional football, playing for the Fort Wayne Freedom of the National Indoor Football League.
+Over the two seasons he played in 29 games and was named an All-Star in 2004.